Photo Virtual reality headset

 There is no excerpt because this is a protected post.

-What would the philosoph Anaximenes would say about the metaverse if we ask for an interview about the metaverse.
+What would the philosoph Socrates would say about the metaverse if we ask for an interview about the metaverse.
 What would he or her tell us about the positive and negative aspects.

-What would the philosoph Albertus Magnus would say about the metaverse if we ask for an interview about the metaverse.
+What would the philosoph Moses Maimonides would say about the metaverse if we ask for an interview about the metaverse.
 What would he or her tell us about the positive and negative aspects.

 Comments